 Spot gas prices increased over 4x to ~\$21.3/mmBtu in fiscal 2022 from \$5.3/mmBtu in fiscal 2021, owing to healthy demand and low inventory.
-CRISIL MI&A Consultingexpects spot gas prices to rise a further 30-50% on-year to \$27-\$32/mmBtu in fiscal 2023, as the Russia-Ukraine conflict is expected to continue to have a major impact on the global gas sector.
-Under factors such as no major escalation in the Russia-Ukraine war situation, stable Chinese demand, no outages, expected Freeport LNG in late 2023, and some loss in price-sensitive demand, the contracted prices are expected to be in the range of \$22-27/mmBtu.
+Spot gas prices have increased by 26% on-year to \$26.9 /mmBtu in fiscal 2023, as the Russia-Ukraine conflict is expected to continue to have a major impact on the global gas sector.
+Under factors such as no major escalation in the Russia-Ukraine war situation, stable Chinese demand, no outages, expected Freeport LNG in late 2023, and some loss in price-sensitive demand, the contracted prices are expected to be in the range of \$22-27/mmBtu in fiscal 2024.